PySpark

 See Error handling for the full hierarchy.

 Some Arrow types don’t round-trip cleanly into JavaScript.
-The full mapping is in architecture; three notable mismatches:
+The full mapping is in architecture.
+Four notable mismatches:

 • toPandas(), pandas_api, mapInPandas, mapInArrow, DataFrame.plot: Python-specific.
 Use await df.collect() for plain JS objects and any JS charting library for visualisation.